-including having fewer behavior and guidance issues and increased school-readiness.
-Star Level QRIS Family Child Care Home Criteria Evidence/Acceptable Documentation of Implementation 3, 4, 5 Primary Caregiver qualifications: OAC 340:110-1-8.6(h).
-Criteria required at time of star certification request includes: 1) A current OPDL certificate of Level 4 or higher.
-2) Completed training in Oklahoma's Early Learning Guidelines (ELG).
-However, new primary caregivers hired or assuming the responsibilities after certification are trained within 90-calendar days 3) Employment on-site, full-time.
-At time of request: PDL: CCS staff verify current PDL certificates Level 4 or higher on the Oklahoma Professional Development Registry.
-The primary caregiver must be fully qualified at time of request for a higher Star level.
-ELG: CCS staff verify completed training in Oklahoma's Early Learning Guidelines (ELG) on the Oklahoma Professional Development Registry.
-Full-time Employment: CCS staff verify employment on Oklahoma Professional Development Registry or daily attendance records, when needed.
-Ongoing implementation: PDL: CCS staff verify PDL certificates on the Oklahoma Professional Development Registry.
-ELG: CCS staff verify completed training in Oklahoma's Early Learning Guidelines (ELG); however new primary caregivers hired or assuming the responsibilities after certification are trained within 90-calendar days.
-Full-time Employment: CCS staff verify by personnel daily attendance records or Oklahoma Professional Development Registry when needed.
-Note: A current list of approved ELG training is located at www.cecpd.org .
-2, 3, 4, 5 Additional primary caregiver requirements: OAC 340:110-1-8.6(i).
-An individual is not counted as a primary caregiver, master teacher, or probationary master teacher in more than one program, unless the scheduled hours of employment in each program do not overlap at any given time.
-At time of request and ongoing implementation: CCS staff review CCS records and verify hours of employment with the individual and/or programs when an individual works at more than one program.
+Star Level QRIS Child Care Program Criteria Evidence/Acceptable documentation 3, 4, 5 Primary Caregiver qualifications: OAC 340:110-1-8.6 (h)(1)-(3).
+PDL: At application and ongoing: CCS personnel verify qualifications viewing the Criteria required at time of star certification request includes: Oklahoma Professional Development Registry (OPDR).
+(A) A current OPDL certificate of Level 4 or higher.
+ELG: At application or when a primary caregiver is hired: ELG training is verified by viewing the Oklahoma Professional Development (B) Completed training in Oklahoma's Early Learning Guidelines (ELG).
+However, Registry new primary caregivers hired or assuming the responsibilities after certification are trained within 90-calendar days Full-time Employment: At application and ongoing: full-time employment is verified by personnel daily attendance records, when needed.
+(C) Employment on-site, full-time.
+Note: A current list of approved ELG training is located at www.cecpd.org or can be obtained from your Licensing Specialist or a QRIS staff.
+2, 3, 4, 5 Additional primary caregiver requirements: OAC 340:110-1-8.6 (i).
+Scheduled Hours of Employment At application and ongoing: CCS personnel review CCS records and verify hours of An individual is not counted as a primary caregiver, master teacher, or probationary master teacher in more than one program, unless the scheduled hours of employment in each program do not overlap at any given time. employment with the individual and/or programs when an individual works at more than one program.

 340:110-1-8.7.
-Professional development criteria Revised 2-10-2025
+Professional development criteria Revised 1-1-2023